dianaanguyen/readme-generator/README-Generator.md

 ## Description

-This application creates a README file based on user input.
+This application creates a README file based on the user's input.

 ## Installation